-We intend to indemnify the Underwriter against certain liabilities, including liabilities under the Securities Act of 1933, as amended (the "Securities Act"), or to contribute to payments the Underwriter may be required to make because of any of those liabilities.
+We intend to indemnify the Underwriter against certain liabilities, including liabilities under the Securities Act of, or to contribute to payments the Underwriter may be required to make because of any of those liabilities.

 Lock-Ups

 We, our officers and directors, and certain of our other stockholders intend to agree that, for a period of 90 days from the date of this prospectus, we and they will not, subject to limited exceptions, without the prior written consent of and , dispose of or hedge any shares or any securities convertible into or exchangeable for our common stock.